 Thank you to Idaho® Potatoes for sponsoring this post.
 As always, all opinions are my own.

-Breakfast is my favorite meal of the day.
+A breakfast casserole is the perfect way to handle holidays.
+Whether it’s Mother’s Day, Christmas, Easter or even a family reunion weekend, it is the best bang for your buck.
+You can feed a crowd without standing in front of the stove for hours and the best part – it can be made ahead.
+This last part is what seals the deal for me.
+Getting everything prepped beforehand so you can simply slide it into the oven and go visit with your people.
 I really enjoy making a great spread and sitting around the table for a couple of hours while sipping on coffee and picking on the bountiful feast in front of me.
 Mother’s Day is next weekend and if I were able to spend it with my Mom, this is what I’d make for her.
 If you would like to solidify your position as her “favorite”, make this for her and you’ll have it in the bag for good.

 My Mom and I are most definitely cut from the same cloth.
 We discuss lunch/dinner while having breakfast.
 The two of us thoroughly enjoy sitting down to a meal together and making the most of it.
 We don’t get to do it often, so when we have this opportunity, we take advantage of our time together.
 It’s my favorite part of being home.
 Breakfast, just the two of us.
 I can only speak from my experience, because it’s all I know, but I think that girls have a different connection with their mothers than boys do.
 It wasn’t always smooth sailing (teenage years!), but as I’ve gotten older, I’ve come to appreciate her in a way I wasn’t capable of when I was younger.
 She’s gone through some of the same things, had similar experiences, etc.